 Lemon water has been linked to many benefits, including improved skin and digestion.
 But does the science stack up?
 Nutritionist Jo Lewin explains.

 Lemons and other citrus fruits are well known for their colourful pitted skins and tart, refreshing taste.
 Lemons contain citric acid and have a high vitamin C content.
 The peel of a lemon consists of two layers: the outer zest and a white inner layer, the pith.
 Surprisingly, it’s this zest and pith which contain significant levels of valuable antioxidants, more in fact, than lemon juice itself.
 The zest also contains essential oils – the most common of which is called limonene.

 Lemons have been used for centuries and have been highly regarded in the past for treating scurvy, a now rare condition that can develop through lack of vitamin C (ascorbic acid).
 Vitamin C is often claimed to support the immune system, however, studies have been inconclusive.
 One study found that although vitamin C did not prevent otherwise healthy people from catching the common cold, it may shorten the duration of symptoms, and halved the common cold risk in people exposed to short periods of extreme physical stress (e.g. marathon runners).
 Lemons also contain protective antioxidants called flavanoids.
 They are low in calories but high in flavour.

 Headlines have linked drinking lemon water to many other health claims, including weight loss, improved digestion, ‘alkalising’ effects on the body, improved skin and detoxification.
-The research, especially human studies, to back up many of these health claims is minimal.
+The research, especially human studies, to support these health claims is minimal.